wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/custom-dashboard.rst

 At this point, a graph will be generated.
 You can select a lapse of time to display the information related to that period.
 Click on the following dropdown menu, define it and then update your changes.

-.. thumbnail:: ../../../images/kibana-app/custom-dashboard/select-lapse-time.png
-   :align: center
-   :width: 100%

 This chart can be configured to match your preferences.
 You can organize your data using **Metrics** and **Buckets**.

 .. thumbnail:: ../../../images/kibana-app/custom-dashboard/metrics-and-buckets.png